-Elder Futhark Runes: How to Read Runes for Divination
+Elder Futhark Runes: How to Read Runes and Use Them Magically

 Some folks prefer Tarot.
 Some prefer Oracle.
 If you feel a connection to the Norse or Germanic tribes of the past, maybe it’s time you learn how to read the runes for divination purposes.
 Here we’ll dive into the Norse rune system: how to read runes plus the elder futhark runes meanings.

 The Elder Futhark runes are an early writing system developed by the ancient Norse and Germanic tribes of Northern Europe.
 The Elder futhark system’s purpose was threefold: as an alphabet system, as representative of mundane issues of hearth and home, but perhaps more importantly the runes had (and have) sacred spiritual significance.
 There are preserved rune etchings dating to 2800 BC, Bronze Age Sweden.
 A few of the earliest rune markings include Ing(waz), Sowilo and Hagalaz among others not of the traditional Elder futhark.
 By the Medieval and Viking Age, newer rune systems were used everywhere from Norway to England by Scandinavian peoples, as well as the Anglo-Saxon.

 The Elder Futhark Runes as a Divination Tool